What Is Migraine?

 FACT

-Frequent use of analgesics (more than 10-15 days/month) can cause rebound headache and chronify migraine.
+Frequent analgesic use (more than 10-15 days/month) can cause rebound headache and turn migraine chronic.
 Preventive treatment is essential for patients with frequent attacks.

 MYTH